michaelkolesidis/javascript-software-synthesizer-classic/README.md

 When your sequence is ready, you can add it to the sequencer using the <strong>Add button</strong>.
 In order to go back to the default sequence, you can simply write <strong>default</strong> in the sequence input field and then click the Add button.
 There are two extra sequences included, the bassline of "I Feel Love" by Donna Summer (produced by Giorgio Moroder), which can be accessed by writing <strong>i feel love</strong> in the sequence input field and then pressing the add button, and the riff of "Funky Town", that can be accessed by writing <strong>funky town</strong>.

-You can find some additional information about the JSS-01 and sound synthesis in this short [presentation](./public/assets/presentation/JSS%20Presentation.pdf).
+You can find some additional information about the JSS-01C and sound synthesis in this short [presentation](./public/assets/presentation/JSS%20Presentation.pdf).

 ## System Requirements

-The _JSS-01 | JavaScript Software Synthesizer_ is quite heavy, especially on the CPU.
+The _JSS-01C | JavaScript Software Synthesizer Classic_ is quite heavy, especially on the CPU.
 We would suggest these indicative minimum requirements:

 | Component  | Minimum                                 | Recommended                            |
 | ---------- | --------------------------------------- | -------------------------------------- |